ifazk/chobi/README.md

 ## Current TODOs for Chithi

-- Restart-on-fail
-- Parallel/Concurrent sends
+- Move sync to subcommand
 - Preserve properties
 - Check for ZFS resume feature before using it
 - Check for keystatus and encryption for non-raw sends